This is the canonical configuration document for Spooky. It should answer four questions for every setting:

 round-robin

 Distributes requests evenly across all healthy backends in sequential order.
-Weight values are currently ignored (weighted round-robin is planned for future release).
+Weight values are currently ignored.

 upstream: